emberjs/rfcs/text/0000-tracked-properties.md

 The reverse, however, is not true - computed properties will be able to add tracked properties, and listen to dependencies explicitly.
-In some cases, this may be preferable, though tracked getter should be the conventional standard with the long term goal of removing all explicit dependencies.
+In some cases, this may be preferable, though undecorated getters should be the conventional standard with the long term goal of removing all explicit dependencies and computed decorations.

 #### Observers